 Even though we’re more removed now from the “newly back to in-person learning” stage of the pandemic, many students are still being impacted by their time in remote learning or may struggle with kindness and empathy for other reasons.
 Whether you choose to use the lessons in order as your Tier 1 SEL curriculum or you utilize the lessons as a topic-based intervention, Random Acts of Kindness is a great resource.
 It can go a long way toward closing any gaps you might be seeing concerning social-emotional learning.

 Access the Random Acts of Kindness curriculum website HERE.
-If you’d like to know more about how to assess the social-emotional needs of your students, check outthe on-demand webinar below.
+If you’d like to know more about how to assess the social-emotional needs of your students, check out the on-demand webinar below.

-ON-DEMAND WEBINAR: Best Practices for Assessing Students' Social-Emotional Competencies within an MTSS Framework
+Best Practices for Assessing Students' Social-Emotional Competencies within an MTSS Framework

 Key Takeaways: